 Periodically clean the edge of the wiper blades and check the rubber for cracks, splits, and roughness.
-If damaged, contact Tesla Service to have the blades replaced.
+If damaged, replace the blade immediately to prevent damage to the glass and improve visibility.

 Contaminants on the windshield, or on the wiper blades, can reduce the effectiveness of the wipers.
 Contaminants include ice, wax spray from car washes, washer fluid with bug and/or water repellent, bird droppings, tree sap, and other organic substances.